Veganuary and rowers: can a plant diet help you perform to your best?

 The bottom line

-If you are starting 2020 following ‘Veganuary’ then providing you plan your dietary intake carefully it is still possible to train and perform to the best of your ability.
+If you are starting the year following ‘Veganuary’ then providing you plan your dietary intake carefully it is still possible to train and perform to the best of your ability.
 However, a vegetarian diet which is less restrictive, compared to a vegan diet, may be easier to manage.

 Do superfoods equal super nutrition?
 Find out here!

 A typical vegetarian diet is high in carbohydrates, vitamins and minerals which is perfect to fuel training sessions and support your immune system throughout the winter.
 Vegan athletes should consider increasing feeding frequency and include higher calorie foods, such as nuts, to meet their energy needs, as well as consuming protein throughout the day to support recovery.

 If you choose to follow a vegetarian or vegan diet it is advisable to monitor your micronutrient intake in order to avoid deficiencies and also to seek advice from a qualified performance nutritionist or dietitian if help is required – check The Sport and Exercise Nutrition Register.

 - Vegan diets: practical advice for athletes and exercisers by D Rogerson, Journal of the International Society of Sports Nutrition, 36 (2017).

 - Nutritional considerations for vegetarian athletes by S Barr and C A Rideout, Nutrition, Jul-Aug; 20 (7-8); 696-703.

 - Fueling the vegetarian (vegan) athlete by J Fuhrman and D M Ferreri, Curr Sports Med Rep Jul-Aug; 9 (4); 233-41 (2010).